shadowlik/css3-draws/readme.md

 #CSS3 Draws

 Hi, my name is Henrique and I'm addicted to [medium.com](http://medium.com).
-One day while I was scrolling trough the frontend section I read a great article how she improve her frontend skills by drawing in CSS, unfortunately I can't find this article anymore, if anyone knows or read it please share the link with me.
+One day while I was scrolling trough the frontend section I read a great article how she improve her frontend skills by drawing in CSS [How I started drawing CSS Images by Sash](https://blog.prototypr.io/how-i-started-drawing-css-images-3fd878675c89#.chbo6ng09)

 With this exercise I'm trying to accomplish three things:
 * HTML structure that flows according to the draw (Example: Head > Face > Eyes)